METALS-Zinc climbs as stocks diminish

 By Eric Onstad

-LONDON, March 20 (Reuters) - Zinc and nickel prices rose on Wednesday as inventories in London Metal Exchange warehouses hit fresh lows, but other industrial metals dipped on uncertainty over global demand.
+LONDON, March 20 (Reuters) - Zinc prices rose on Wednesday as inventories in London Metal Exchange warehouses hit fresh lows, but other industrial metals dipped on uncertainty over global demand.

 Low inventories of many metals in LME-registered warehouses are helping to bolster prices despite weak economic data from top metals consumer China, said Ross Strachan, senior commodities economist at Capital Economics in London.